arosspope/usnake/README.md

   <img src="https://i.imgur.com/KStC0xQ.jpg" width="282" />
 </p>

 Using the stm32f3, an 8x8 LED display and an analog joystick, I implemented snake using Rust's real-time embedded framework for Cortex-M microcontrollers - Real Time For the Masses ([RTFM](https://github.com/rtfm-rs/cortex-m-rtfm)).
 This project was primarily a learning exercise in understanding how Rust can be used to solve some of the challenges inherent in embedded application development.
-It includes examples on how to:
+It includes examples of how to:

-- Initialise peripherals and interact with them (i.e. digital pins for display, and ADCs for the joystick).
+- Initialise peripherals and interact with them (i.e. digital pins for the display, and ADCs for the joystick).
 - Use RTFM to orchestrate software tasks that share mutable resources (i.e. peripherals).
 - Write `macros!` to simplify repeated code patterns, in this case:
     * Logging messages through, and ensuring exclusive access to, Cortex's standard ITM peripheral.